mintlu8/ty_map_gen/README.md

 Bounds (in braces `[]`) are optional in the macro.
 The bounds on the right hand side must be object safe, excluding `Clone`, `PartialEq`, `Eq`, `Ord`, `PartialOrd`, `Hash` and `Serialize`, which are special handled.
 Additionally only one trait from `std::cmp` is allowed to be specified.
+If you need `Send` and `Sync` this is where to add them.

+Currently the right hand side uses a unique scope, therefore you must supply fully qualified trait paths.

 ## Methods and Implementations